Senior Lecturer and Researcher in LegalTech Contact: email@example.com

 - Few proposals in deontic logic have been implemented and tested on real legal text.
 Most of them are only promising methodologies, which overcome the limits of other approaches on the theoretical side.
-It is time to see whether the proposed formalizations are expressive enough to handle the fine-grained linguistic phenomena mentioned above.
+It is time to see whether the proposed formalizations are expressive enough to handle natural language semantics, i.e., to handle real norms from legislations.

 In ProLeMAS, I devised a new logical framework called reified Input/Output logic [Robaldo and Sun, 2017].
 Reified Input/Output logic integrates the reification-based logic proposed by prof. Jerry R. Hobbs for natural language semantics within the Input/Output logic proposed by prof. Leon van der Torre (for an introduction, cf. [Makinson and van der Torre, 2000]).